sdss/govee/README.md

 The temperature, humidity, and battery data are encoded in the manufacturer data package.
 The last five bytes represent the temperature (two bytes), humidity (two bytes), and battery (one byte).

 While running, the code creates a TCP server on port 1111 (default) which accepts a single command `status`.
-It returns, in a single line, the temperature, humidity, battery, and time at which the values were last seen.
+It returns, in a single line, the address, temperature, humidity, battery, and time at which the values were last seen.

 ## Installation